MotionZK/tiny-rlua/README.md

 [Guided Tour](examples/guided_tour.rs)

 This library is a high level interface between Rust and Lua.
-Its goal is to be an easy to use, practical, flexible, and *safe* API between Rust and Lua.
+Its goal is to be an easy to use, practical, flexible, and *safe* API between Rust and Lua for risv32im environments like [RISC Zero](https://github.com/risc0/risc0).

 ## Safety + API stability